LACNIC/checklist/README.md

 Once you create the checklist script, you must create a JSON file with the information about when the script is executed, for example, in a cryptographic key generation ceremony or object signing.

-An example of the JSON script is provided in the `/public/data directory`.
+An example of the JSON script is provided in the `/public/data` directory.

 | Parameter | Type | Required | Description |
 |:----------|:----:|:--------:|:------------|